BMW G310 GS Tourer is heavily inspired by its larger siblings F700GS and R1200 GS; it shares engine with BMW G310R and produced at TVS’ plant

 Expect the BMW G310 GS adventure tourer to be priced at around Rs.
 2.75 lakh to Rs.
 3.25 lakh (ex-showroom).
-It will be greeting Indian spectators for the first time at the 2018 Delhi Auto Expo that runs between February 9 and 14.
+It will be greeting Indian spectators at the 2018 Delhi Auto Expo that runs between February 9 and 14.

 However, the bike will go on sale only in H2 2018.
 It made its global debut at the 2016 EICMA in Milan and is now made available at several foreign countries including Britain at GBP 5,100.
 It is said to be priced more expensive than the G310R which will be positioned competitive against Duke 390.

 |Engine||313 cc, single-cylinder, liquid-cooled engine|

 |Power||34 PS of peak power at 9,500 rpm|